michaelhyunk/acmeair-api/README.md

 - Global exception formatting (`ErrorResponse`) structure needs improvement
 - Validation errors are not returned in a consistent, client-consumable format
+- Basic validation is in place using `@NotNull` in `BookingRequestDto`, but input validation could be expanded to include enum validation, format checks, and stricter constraints via `@Size`, `@Pattern`, etc
+- No rate limiting or API throttling in place.
+No contraints around requests
+- API versioning is not implemented
 - Pagination is not implemented for listing endpoints
 - While `ConcurrentHashMap` is used for thread-safe access, no locking or concurrency control is applied.
-So overbooking may occur in high-concurrency situation.
+So overbooking may occur in high-concurrency situation
-- Dockerfile and/or Azure App Service YAML file for deployment is not included
+- Dockerfile and/or Azure App Service YAML file for deployment is not included.
+However The project is CLI testable and CI/CD-ready.
+Easily integrated into GitHub Actions or Azure Pipelines
 - Integration tests with real database
-- API versioning, sorting, filtering
 - Retry/backoff strategies (e.g. jitter/delay) are not yet implemented
 - Introduce `TestData.java` as a centralized test fixture to streamline setup and remove duplicated data creation in unit tests